 If no such documentation exists, the SMSF auditor may consider qualifying part A of the audit report as fund assets are at risk.

 Many safeguards protect BTC wallets against hackers and scammers, such as two-factor authentication and encryption.

 But even the most alert and tech-savvy SMSF trustee can be taken in by scammers who can manipulate Google search results and direct traffic to a fake, cloned BTC exchange website.

 These are known as phishing scams, where a fake website mimics a legitimate website and steals a user’s account details when they try to log in.

 In October 2016, the ACCC received 245 reports of BTC related scams with losses totalling $92,000.

-While the high-risk and volatile nature of crypto assets will stop SMSF advisors universally accepting this as a new investment class, it won’t stop SMSF trustees investing in them.
+While the high-risk and volatile nature of crypto assets will stop SMSF advisors from universally accepting this as a new investment class, it won’t stop SMSF trustees from investing in them.

 The original purpose of crypto assets is to make uncensored payments, not as an investment tool.
 Irrational returns on BTC will result in SMSF trustees taking further positions and investing in additional crypto assets for fear of missing out.